Loahit5101/GPU-Accelerated-Monocular-Visual-Odometry/README.md

 TODO:

-Implement FAST keypoint detection using CUDA - in progress
+Implement FAST keypoint detection using CUDA - done -> TODO: integrate with VO

-Implement ORB from scratch using CPU and GPU
+Implement ORB from scratch using CPU (done) and GPU

 Compare and benchmark performance